The Story of My Life (musical): Response

-Ben Brantley, in a review in The New York Times, wrote that "In addition to jettisoning the usual excesses of tourist-trapping extravaganzas, they have tossed away such niceties as originality, credibility, tension and excitement...Mr.
-Chase and Mr. Gets sing and act with winning (and, under the circumstances, merciful) restraint."

 Michael Kuchwara, in his Associated Press review, wrote "The Story of My Life is a heartfelt little musical that has the courage of its sweet-tempered, low-key convictions.
 These days, that's a novelty.
 In a Broadway world of big musicals determined to sell themselves, this gentle new show celebrates softly but with an emotional pull that slowly wins you over."

 David Finkle wrote in TheaterMania.com: "...composer-lyricist Neil Bartram and librettist Brian Hill have come up with something good, but had they also supplied the story crouching behind the story, they could have produced an ultimately more satisfying piece of theater."

-Matthew Murray in TalkinBroadway.com: "...it prides itself on regurgitating ideas and feelings others have described more originally, more specifically, and more richly elsewhere.
-When Thomas and Alvin describe their disintegrating relationship with lines like "The symbolism was glaringly obvious" and "The usual platitudes hung in the air," it's heartbreaking how intimately you understand exactly what they mean."

 NY1's Roma Torre said "Partners Neil Bartram, who wrote the music and lyrics, and Brian Hill, who wrote the obviously Sondheim-inspired book, fine-tuned this work with a keen insight for those seemingly inconsequential moments in relationships that turn out to be magically momentous.
 Bartram's lovely songs resonate on many levels, while Richard Maltby Jr. adds further dimension with his sharply-etched direction.
 Will Chase as Thomas and Malcolm Gets as Alvin are exceptionally talented.
 So perfectly matched in ways both subtle and large, they deliver splendidly calibrated performances that are simply flawless....This is an impressive collaborative effort that, despite its minimalism, has the power to pack quite an emotional punch."

+Paul Vale, writing for The Stage magazine, said about the London premiere "From this low-concept story, Bartram and Hill create a thing of beauty, drawing heavily on the butterfly effect and how a person may not realise the influence that they have on others.
+It’s no surprise perhaps that Thomas and Alvin’s favourite movie is It’s a Wonderful Life, but Hill’s poignant narrative jumps back and forth, as Thomas tries to unravel how things fell apart.
+Bartram, who is probably best known for scoring the stage version of Bedknobs and Broomsticks, has created an urgent, romantic score that captures every nuance of the story, complemented by intelligent and insightful lyrics."